Postpartum Depression, Postpartum Major Depression & the Baby Blues

 Information about Postpartum Depression from the American Psychological Association.

 Information on Postpartum Depression and what you can do to help yourself from the American Academy of Family Physicians.

 Epperson, C.N.
 Postpartum Depression: Detection and Treatment.
 Published in American Family Physician, 1999.

 If you live in the North Central Florida area, and it is not an immediate emergency involving danger to yourself or your baby, feel free to call our office for an intake appointment (352) 336-2888.

 If you are feeling like you might harm yourself or your baby, put your baby in a safe place (like a crib) and call 911 or one of the following numbers for immediate help (7 days a week, 24 hrs a day).

 National Hopeline Network

 About the Author:

-Angela Allen-Peck, Psy.D. is currently a psychology resident* with Clinical Psychology Associates of North Central Florida.
-She provides counseling and psychotherapy for a range of psychological issues, including depression, issues of identity, schizophrenia, bipolar disorder, and sexual disorders.
-Her approach involves helping adults and adolescents discover their natural resiliencies to thrive and to better cope with stress and crises.
-Her focus also includes experience and training in the integration of psychology and spirituality and appreciation of influences that impact individuals including religious, gender, cultural and/or sexual orientation.
+We provide counseling and psychotherapy for a range of psychological issues, including depression, issues of identity, and bipolar disorder.
+We help adults and adolescents discover their natural resiliencies to thrive and to better cope with stress and crises.

 | Visit our Articles and Archives for more Educational Articles on psychology, health psychology and neuropsychology.